creativetechnologylab/generative-ai-workshop/slides/slides.md

 ## Generative Adversarial Networks (GANs)

 ---
-# How do GANs compare to Stable Diffusion?
+# How do GANs compare to Diffusion?

 * trained on a smaller, hand-picked dataset (< 20000)
   - but you can get away with even smaller datasets (100s)